Cat5TV/pinecraft/README.md

 An optimized server based on Craftbukkit, Spigot allows you to include mods in your server (both Spigot and CraftBukkit compatibility).
 Spigot will run a high-performance multiplayer Minecraft server on a Raspberry Pi 4 with 4GB or 8GB RAM, or other devices with a minimum of 4GB RAM.
 Spigot was the original Pinecraft default server, circa Pinecraft 1.x.
 [More Info](https://www.spigotmc.org/)

+**Cuberite**

+Cuberite is an alternate server which, while written in C++ accepts connections from Java clients.
+Note that you will need to use an old client to connect (currently supports 1.12.2).
+Advantage to Cuberite is that it will run on extremely under-powered devices, such as older Raspberry Pi.

 **Vanilla**

-Coming soon.
 Vanilla is the official Mojang Minecraft server release.
 It does not allow mods, and is not as well optimized for SBC use, but will run great on a Raspberry Pi 4 with 4GB RAM or higher.
 [More Info](https://minecraft.net)

 Game Modes